|

 the terror of war.

-has brutally murdered and raped twenty two young women and buried them where
+(Stetko) has brutally murdered and raped twenty two young women and

-a frail woman dressed in torn clothing steps from the audience with an offer
+dressed in torn clothing steps from the audience with an offer he

-he cannot refuse.
-Stetko is spared the gallows and agrees to follow her every
+cannot refuse.
+Stetko is spared the gallows and agrees to follow her

-direction for the rest of his life.
-What follows is a journey for both characters,
+every direction for the rest of his life.
+What follows is a journey for

 learn to communicate with each other.

-any we have seen him in previously.
-His character is weak and filled with
+from any we have seen him in previously.
+His character is weak and

 Jennifer Mendenhall’s Mejra is incredibly complex but she handles it